Iflan96/test123/README.md

-# Imgur Image Uploader REST API
+# iImgur Image Uploader REST API

 To start this service, execute the below command: